dashpay/dips/deterministic-instantsend.md

 ## Verification of the signature

-To calculate which LLMQ was responsible for the `islock` the verifier should perform the following:
+To calculate which LLMQ was responsible for the `islock`, the verifier should perform the following:

 1. Take the LLMQ set that corresponds to the quorum cycle defined by the cycle hash in the `islock` message
 2. Calculate the RequestID from data in the `islock` message by calculating `SHA256("islock", inputCount, prevTxHash1, prevTxOut1, prevTxHash2, prevTxOut2, ...)`